So you missed the income tax deadline? Take a deep breath and know that you have options. Sometimes the situation is out of your control.

-When you’re an entrepreneur who runs a small business it takes a lot more time to get all the tax details in order.
-I’m doing my very best to make sure I file by the tax return deadline, and in fact have already started filing, I’m just not able to finish them.
+When you’re a freelancer who runs a small business it takes a lot more time to get all the tax details in order.
+And sometimes this can mean missing the income tax deadline.

 1. Get corrected tax statements